-(https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/doc uments/2017 graduate policies and procedures.pdf)
+https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/pag e/documents/graduate\policies\and\procedures\handbook\ay20-21 ucmerced published.pdf

 More specifically, satisfactory progress is defined as:

 Graduate students must maintain at least a 3.0 grade-point average to be considered in good academic standing or to be awarded an academic graduate degree.
 A student whose cumulative graduate grade-point average falls below 3.0, or who is judged not to be making satisfactory progress toward the degree by his or her graduate advisor or faculty committee, will be placed on academic probation.
 The student will then be allowed a maximum of two semesters to make up the deficiencies and be returned to good academic standing.
 Otherwise, the student will be dismissed from the graduate program.